trivalchang/Tessseract_SDK_For_Windows_32/README.md

 libgcc_s_sjlj-1.dll

 Copy these files from Tesseract folder (it is C:\Program Files\Tesseract-OCR on my computer) to C:\Tesseract_SDK\lib.
-Then you have to do the following
-1. rename libopenjp2.dll libopenjp2-7.dll.
-This is because liblept-5.dll actually links to libopenjp2-7.dll but libopenjp2.dll.
-I don't know why.
-2. copy zlib1.dll to your project working directory.
+Then you have to copy zlib1.dll to your project working directory.
 This is because there are many different zlib1.exe in windows system.
-You might link to the incorrect one.
+You might link to the wrong one.

 Without Tesseract lib, you will get link error.
 So we have to add tesseract to our .pro.
 ```